aknim/SCN_RNM/README.md

-It renames the scaned files, by inserting total count in the file name. eg: page1.jpg -> page1by7.jpg [if there are 7 files]

-ASSUMPTION: The directory given as input have all files of the type: "name pg-num . extension" and all belong to the same document.
-Output:"name pg-num by num-pgs. extension"
+PURPOSE:
+Renames files.
+Adds count at end.
+Adds total count.

+SIGNIFICANCE:
-Having the number of files at end is important, as then only one can be sure, if all files are present
+Having the number of files at end is important, as then only one can be sure, if all files are present.

+USAGE:
+./scn_rename.sh directory
-USAGE: script directory
+./rename.sh directory new_file_names